m2osw/iplock/README.md

 This command resets the firewall as it looks like after a reboot on a Snap! system.

-Note that when `snapfirewall` starts, it adds the IP address using the `iplock` tool first, then allows Snap! to work.
+Note that when `snapfirewall` starts, it adds the IP addresses using the `iplock` tool first, then allows the Snap!
+Server to accept client's connections.

 Bugs